bruvellu/cephalic-furrow/README.md

-# :fly: Cephalic furrow function and evolution :fly:
+# :fly: Cephalic furrow function and evolution

-This repository contains the data, analyses, and source files associated with our cephalic furrow project, except for the model and simulations which are maitained in a separate repository: [github.com/abhijeetkrishna/cephalic-furrow-theory](https://github.com/abhijeetkrishna/cephalic-furrow-theory).
+This repository contains the main data, analyses, and source files associated with our cephalic furrow project.
+Here, we only track text files, but the image data and high-resolution figures and videos are available in the Zenodo snapshots (see below).

+The model and simulations are maintained in a separate repository: [@abhijeetkrishna/cephalic-furrow-theory](https://github.com/abhijeetkrishna/cephalic-furrow-theory).

 ## Directories